The 20 Best Fine Dining Restaurants In Budapest

 Fine dining can mean many things these days apart from dimly lit dining rooms, white linen tablecloths, and soft background music.
 The list below includes Budapest's highest-end restaurants, some even with a Michelin star.
 Most of these places serve tasting menus, featuring everything from updated Hungarian classics to New Nordic-inspired fare.
 The bad news: expect prices comparable to top restaurants in other major cities.

-Babel is a Michelin-starred restaurant in the heart of Budapest's downtown offering a memorable fine dining experience.
-The hushed, dim, comfortably elegant dining room has only a dozen tables, all set with white linen.
-The oversized windows overlook the neighboring Gothic cathedral, bathed in soft light.
+Babel is a Michelin-starred fine dining restaurant in the heart of Budapest.
+The hushed, casually elegant dining room has only a dozen tables, set with white linen and overlooking the neighboring Gothic cathedral bathed in soft light (the Danube is just a stone's throw away).

 Costes Downtown is a 2015 offshoot of Costes, the first Michelin-starred restaurant in Budapest.
 Downtown is a slightly more casual version of its sister location: instead of a classic fine dining decor, here a sleek, modern design sets the tone with an open kitchen and wooden tables stripped of tablecloths.
 The restaurant, which has had its own Michelin star since 2016, occupies the ground floor of the posh Prestige Hotel, meaning that the dining area closest to the lobby can feel like a hotel restaurant so try asking for a table in the main hall.